maarten-pennings/Nunchuk/readme.md

 It has I2C address 0x52 and uses the "standard-mode" bus speed (100kHz).
 It runs on 3.3V - although rumors has it that (cloned?)
 Nunchuks work on 5V too.

-The device needs hardly any writing; controlling it mostly means just reading the sensors.
+The device needs hardly any I2C writes; controlling it mostly means just I2C reads for the sensors.
 The Nunchuk has the following sensors:
- - The Z-button (1 bit)
+ - The Z-button (1 bit).
- - The C-button (1 bit)
+ - The C-button (1 bit).
- - A potentiometer for the horizontal axis in the joystick (8 bit)
+ - A potentiometer for the horizontal axis in the joystick (8 bit).
- - A potentiometer for the vertical axis in the joystick (8 bit)
+ - A potentiometer for the vertical axis in the joystick (8 bit).
- - An accelerometer in the X, Y, and Z direction (10 bit each)
+ - An accelerometer in the X, Y, and Z direction (10 bit each).

 ## Clones

-You can use a real Nunchuk or get a [clone][https://www.aliexpress.com/item/1005006424861864.html] for your experiments.
+You can use a real Nunchuk or get a [clone](https://www.aliexpress.com/item/1005006424861864.html) for your experiments.

 To my surprise my clone is better in _all_ (?)
 I2C aspects.